 perf record --call-graph dwarf -e cache-misses myapp

-Peeking into Linux kernel-land using /proc filesystem for quick'n'dirty troubleshooting has a section about profiling what's happening in the kernel with
+- Peeking into Linux kernel-land using /proc filesystem for quick'n'dirty troubleshooting has a section about profiling what is happening in the kernel with

-gprof2dot is another tool which generate call (dot-based) graphs from the profiler tool data.
+- gprof2dot is another tool which generates call (dot-based) graphs from the profiler tool data.

 When using frame pointer unwinding, the kernel unwinds the stack itself and only gives the instruction pointer of each frame to